openWB/openwb-ui-settings/README.md

 # openwb-ui-settings
-GUI for openWB settings v2.0+
+GUI for openWB v2.0+

+## License
+This project is licensed under GPLv3.
+Any commercial use must be authorized by openWB GmbH & Co.
+KG.

 ## Recommended Dev Environment
 - VS Code